Camden Divorce Attorney

 In order to file for divorce in Tennessee, you must reside in the state for six months prior to filing.
 You can file in the county where you live or where your spouse resides.
 If you or your spouse have recently moved, you should consult with our Camden divorce attorneys to determine the best course of action for your situation.

-Contact the Law Office of Terry J. Leonard for the legal advice you need.
+Filing for divorce in Camden, Tennessee?
+Call (731) 224-2016 now or contact the Law Office of Terry J. Leonard online for the legal advice you need throughout this complex process.

 Actively Involved in Our Local Community